demtech/wb/README.md

 (based on the ip) so we can distiguish the data on the server, 2) converts the binary ``tcpdump``-data to a textual representation, 3) sends it over SSH to the server and 4) deletes the data from the white box.

-The third step requires a key.
-For now it's positioned in ``/root/sshkey``.
+The third step requires a key to be distributed to the thiw boxes.
+For now it's placed in ``/root/sshkey``.
 This is very unsafe and should be changed!
 :-) However, changing the data-transfering and processing should be confined to manipulating the``postproccess.sh`` script (except for any key-exchanging, which should probably be made in the ``startup.sh`` script seen below).

 #### Startup-scripts
-To start these processes a script called [``startup.sh``](https://github.com/demtech/wb/blob/master/scripts/startup.sh) has been written.
-The first part relates to the 3G modem, so I'll skip to #31 for now.
+To start these monitoring processes a script called [``startup.sh``](https://github.com/demtech/wb/blob/master/scripts/startup.sh) has been written.
+The first part relates to the 3G modem, so I'll skip to line 31 for now.
 It installs the ``tcpdump`` package, creates a temporary folder for the data and starts the ``capture.sh`` script.